-A complete list of plans and policies adopted or pending since the adoption of the Growth Policy can be found in Appendix B.
+- A complete list of plans and policies adopted or pending since the adoption of the Growth Policy can be found in Appendix B. - A public comment summary can be found in Appendix D.

 Knowledge of specific and identifiable amendments that would improve the Growth Policy's usefulness, so that it better serves the public.